jamie120/ms4-wild-mile/testing.md

 * Verify links work as expected
     * Go to profile - :white_check_mark:
     * View listing token - :white_check_mark:
-* Verify form validation prevents user from submitting the form with errors -:white_check_mark:
+* Verify form validation prevents the user from submitting the form with errors -:white_check_mark:
 * Verify all validation is as expected and supports the user experience :x:
-* Verfify that once the form is submitted and validated, the user is redirected to the newly created listing - rendering the conversion_detail template -:white_check_mark:
+* Verify that once the form is submitted and validated, the user is redirected to the newly created listing - rendering the conversion_detail template -:white_check_mark:
 * Verify the newly created listing is NOT active -:white_check_mark:
 * Verify the newly created listing is viewable in the user profile 'my_listings' template :white_check_mark:

 ## Add conversion form fixes
-* Make vehicle dimensions able to be decimals - change IntegerField - DecimalField in model.
+* Make vehicle dimensions able to be decimals - change IntegerField - DecimalField in the model.

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>